 Nerelli has extensive experience helping student-athletes earn scholarship opportunities to four-year institutions.
 More than 30 of his players have moved on, including various to Division I programs.
 While at Hancock, Emma Weinreich, Justine Roland, Celina Calderon, Destinee Garcia, Karly Beyers and Hannah Walls have signed with four-year universities.
 Weinreich signed with Southern Utah to become the program's first Division I signee.

 Prior to Hancock, he spent 26 years as the head coach of the girl's varsity basketball team at Morro Bay High School.
-Nerelli won five league titles, and three California Interscholastic Federation championships.
+Nerelli won five league titles, and three California Interscholastic Federation (CIF) championships.
 He was named the Los Padres League's Coach of the Year six times, including his last three seasons.
 The Pirates reached the CIF playoffs in 26 of his last 28 seasons.
 Nerelli left Morro Bay High School with a 456-219 career record.
-He ranked No. 23 in state history for most career wins.
+At the time, he ranked No. 23 in state history for most career wins.
+As the boy's and girl's cross country coach at Morro Bay High, he won 33 league titles and seven CIF championships.

+In May 2018, Nerelli was inducted into the Northern Santa Barbara County Athletic Round Table (NSBCART) Hall of Fame for his legendary career of helping student-athletes succeed.
 In October 2014, Nerelli was inducted into the CIF-Southern Section's Hall of Fame for his dedication and decades of service as a basketball, cross country and track coach at Morro Bay High School.
-As the boy’s and girl’s cross country coach, he won 33 league titles and seven CIF championships.

 Nerelli brought his “Four C’s” coaching philosophy of character, competitiveness, chemistry and commitment to the Hancock women’s program.